Stay up-to-date in pulmonary and critical care. No spam.

 For patients taking dual antiplatelet therapy after placement of coronary artery stents (aspirin plus Plavix or a similar drug):

 These patients are at increased risk for sudden coronary artery thrombosis in the stent with "early" discontinuation of antiplatelet therapy.
 This risk is particularly elevated in the first 6-12 months after stent placement, especially for drug-eluting stents.
 This risk needs to be balanced against the necessity of the invasive procedure and its risk of causing serious bleeding.
-Authors advise:
+Some expert authors advise:

 - Postpone elective procedures / surgeries for at least 6 weeks after a bare-metal stent is placed, and for 6 months if a drug-eluting stent was placed.